taehk98/startup/notes.md

 Created index.html, attendance.html, report.html, and about.html files.
 (2/1/2024)

 Not sure if I need one more html page just for managers.
 I think I don't need one for now.
 (2/1/2024)

+Created Css files for the four html pages.
+(2/14/2024)